 According to NIH, strengthening this muscle can alleviate knee pain caused by conditions like patellar tendonitis or a runner’s knee .

 Building a well-defined vastus medialis can also give you an aesthetically pleasing “teardrop” muscle shape inside your thigh.

-Keep the following safety precautions in mind while performing vastus medialis exercises:
+I always emphasize the following safety precautions to my clients when performing vastus medialis exercises:

 - Warm up before exercising to prevent injury.

 - Start with lighter weights and gradually increase the resistance.